Apply for Jobs & Internships: https://webapp.stthomas.edu/careerdevelopment/joblistings/index.htm

 - Do try to play against type i.e. an environmentalist who is business savy or a lab rat with people skills

-- Do right about your passions
+- Do write about your passions

 Personal Statement Theme Advice: http://lawschoolnumbers.com/application-prep/personal-statement-theme-advice